thu-vis/MutualDetector/README.md

 Nevertheless, you can run this repository by following the instructions below.
 We will clean and release the codes for the backend and the semi-supervised object detection method after April 1, 2022 (VIS 2022 deadline).

+Introduction
+--
+DataLinker is a visual analysis tool for improving object detectors trained on image captions and a small number of annotated bounding boxes.
+It supports users to 1) explore labels extracted from captions, detected objects detected from images, and their relationships; 2) provide missing labels and validate uncertain bounding boxes to improve the model performance.
+A video demo is available at: https://youtu.be/_Ksp9stN6bw.

 Quick Start with Demo Data
 -----------------
 You can run this repository with a online data support run on our server by following the instructions below.
 This code is tested on Windows 10.